westoun/quantum-fitness-visualization/README.md

    embeddings, while the z coordinate corresponds to the fitness score of a circuit.

+Ideally, we would like our fitness function to share its global optimum with a behavior-oriented fitness function like the Jensen-Shannon Distance, but have few local optima.
+The corresponding landscape would allow for efficient search using local hill-climbing.

 ## Important Notice

 In version 0.3.0, the ga4qc specification requires